When Will I Go Into Labor?

 *Effects are based on large medical studies from the U.S., Canada, the U.K., and Sweden.

-3. Accounting for early arrivals
+3. Accounting for early spontaneous labor

 4. One smooth prediction